-Grow Detroit’s Young Talent (GDYT) is a city-wide summer job and training program that employs young adults between the ages of 14 and 24 for a minimum of 6 weeks, typically 20 hours per week.
+Grow Detroit’s Young Talent (GDYT) is a city-wide summer job and training program that employs young adults between the ages of 14 and 24 for 120 hours. (generally 20 hours per week for 6 weeks).
 Youth participants are permanent residents of Detroit and have completed an application and registration process to become eligible along with work readiness training.
-With the help of Mayor Mike Duggan, as well as Detroit’s philanthropic and Corporate Leaders, our goal is to match 8,000 Detroit youth with meaningful employment and industry-led training opportunities.
+With the help of Mayor Mike Duggan, as well as Detroit’s philanthropic and corporate leaders, our goal is to match 8,000 Detroit youth with meaningful employment and industry-led training opportunities.

 How the Program Works

 - Youth Recruitment and Matching – Eligible youth are recruited through educational institutions, community organizations and the city’s workforce development system.
 Youth are matched to employers based on interest, skill level, and accessibility.
-Employers are invited to interview candidates; otherwise, GDYT staff will manage the placement process based on the aforementioned criteria.
+Employers are invited to interview and select candidates; otherwise, GDYT staff will manage the placement process.

 - Employer Support – Every employer will be provided: 1) an Employer Orientation (live or virtual); 2) an Employer Tool Kit; and 3) a Worksite Monitor/Program Liaison.
 DESC serves as the employer of record and manages the youth payroll process.

 How to get involved

 - Become a Funding Partner and make a financial contribution to the GDYT program to support summer work experiences for Detroit Youth.